maurobusso/maurobusso/README.md

 I am Mauro, I'm a software developer, with a background in health care.
 My software developer journey started in 2021.

+Currenltly working at Funding Circle, a cutting edge fintech company specialized in leanding to small businesses.

 While my primary focus is web development, I have a strong desire to expand my knowledge as a developer.
 Recently, I have been delving into Linux and actively staying updated on emerging technologies.

 <br/>